 What is it?
 Why is it a priority to Stora Enso?
 How do we address it?
 Read more This commitment covers the rights to life and health of our employees, site visitors, contractor employees, and community members.
-It includes both industrial aspects, such as safe and healthy workplaces (e.g. hygiene), and occupational aspects, such as workplace health (e.g. health and well- being, and work/life balance).
+It includes both industrial aspects, such as safe and healthy workplaces, and occupational aspects, such as workplace health.
 We operate various mills where heavy machinery, chemical use, and emissions may present safety hazards to operating and surrounding people if not managed correctly.
 This could have impacts on occupational safety, wellbeing, and access to safe and healthy air, water, and soil.
 The way we use land for our forestry and plantation operations may impact the rights of local communities.
-Stora Enso's goal is to provide an accident- free workplace.
+Stora Enso's goal is to provide an accident-free workplace.
 We aim to provide a transparent process to managing safety; facilitate the review and discussion of unsafe behaviour; and create a blame-free working environment.
 We also encourage everyone to give feedback and provide ideas on how to further improve safety.
-We promote safety among our contractors and suppliers through a dedicated e-learning and ask suppliers for information on their safety performance in our tendering process. → AR Safety We manage harvesting operations where heavy machinery may present safety hazards to operating and surrounding people if not managed correctly.
-This could have impacts on We assess and address our socio-environmental impacts on local communities to minimise negative impacts, maximise our positive influence, and maintain a constructive community dialogue that ensures our long-term license to operate. > AR Community a healthy and safe living environment, ncluding road safety and other contractor operations.
-We depend on the logistics of heavy goods, such as wood, which may mpact the safety of anyone working at our units, including contractor We apply precautionary management actions to mitigate and remedy potential adverse impacts on the environment and people.
-We actively reduce the energy intensity of our operations - and in many places also our dependency on fossil fuels. > AR Materials, residuals and waste > AR Water > AR Energy > AR Climate change: emissions > Environmental Guidelines employees, or operating the vehicles.
+We promote safety among our contractors and suppliers through a dedicated e-learning and ask suppliers for information on their safety performance in our tendering process. > AR Safety We manage harvesting operations where heavy machinery may present safety hazards to operating and surrounding people if not managed correctly.
+This could have impacts on a healthy and safe living environment, including road safety and other contractor operations.
+We depend on the logistics of heavy goods, such as wood, which may impact the safety of anyone working at our units, including contractor We assess and address our socio-environmental impacts on local communities to minimise negative impacts, maximise our positive influence, and maintain a constructive community dialogue that ensures our long-term license to operate. > AR Community We apply precautionary management actions to mitigate and remedy potential adverse impacts on the environment and people.
+We actively reduce the energy intensity of our operations - and in many places also our dependency on fossil fuels. &gt; AR Materials, residuals and waste &gt; AR Water &gt; AR Energy &gt; AR Climate change: emissions &gt; Environmental Guidelines employees, or operating the vehicles.
 Vehicles transporting our goods may also impact the safety of people onboard or those traveling in the vicinity of the vehicle.
-Suppliers While contractors are primarily responsible for their own employees, we strive to ensure that everyone working on our premises receives adequate safety training. • AR Sustainable sourcing
+Suppliers While contractors are primarily responsible for their own employees, we strive to ensure that everyone working on our premises receives adequate safety training. ➤ AR Sustainable sourcing